 Corrective Post Tenure Review

-A faculty member evaluated as deficient in any one of the elements of teaching, student success activities, research/scholarship, and/or service for two consecutive annual evaluations will participate in a corrective Post-TR.
+A faculty member evaluated as deficient (1 or a 2 on the common Likert Scale) in any one of the elements of teaching, student success activities, research/scholarship, and/or service for two consecutive annual evaluations will participate in a corrective Post-TR.
 Note that the deficiency does not have to be in the same area; but could be a different area from one year to the next.
 This review will be initiated prior to the normally scheduled five-year review.
 The faculty member will follow GC's guidelines and procedures for post tenure review.
 If the outcome of the Corrective Post-TR is successful, the faculty member will reset the Post-TR clock.
 If the outcome of a corrective Post-TR does not meet expectations or needs improvement, the same process for an unsuccessful Post-TR will be followed.
 The institution should follow appropriate due-process mechanisms for a faculty member to appeal a corrective Post-TR as outlined above.

 Forms/Materials